Airdrops in the Barren Desert: Surveying the traits behind 2024’s 11% success rate

 Conclusion

-If maximising returns is the goal, selling on day one is often the best move—85% of airdropped tokens see price declines within months.
+If maximising returns is your goal, considering selling on day 1—85% of airdropped tokens see price declines within months.
 Solana led in 2024 as the top chain for airdrops, but when adjusting for market conditions, the overall performance wasn’t as dire.
 Projects like WEN and JUP stood out as success stories, showing that a strategic approach can still yield strong returns.

 Contrary to popular belief, larger airdrops don’t always lead to dumps.
 A token with 70% airdrop allocation saw positive gains, highlighting that FDV management is more important.
 Overestimating FDV is a critical mistake.
 High FDVs limit growth potential and, more importantly, create liquidity problems—an inflated FDV requires substantial liquidity to sustain, which often isn’t available.
 Without enough liquidity, airdropped tokens become prone to severe price drops, as there isn’t enough capital to absorb sell pressure.
 Projects that launch with realistic FDVs and solid liquidity provision plans are better equipped to survive post-airdrop volatility.